Art student scam: Australia and New Zealand

 People posing as art students were reported in Australia and New Zealand from as early as 2003.
 The paintings, worth around A$5, were passed off as being worth hundreds of dollars.
 Three backpackers—an Israeli and two Chileans—were taken to court in Dunedin for the scam in 2003 but were discharged as the judge said that they were "minnows" in the organisation.
 They reportedly made NZ$15,000 in three weeks from the scam.
 The Consumers' Institute of New Zealand suspected that an Auckland man was the organiser of the operation.
 A 23-year-old man was arrested in New South Wales, Australia, for operating the scam and 50 oil paintings were found in his car.
 An adviser for the New Zealand Consumer Affairs Ministry said: "All around the world, students from various countries are doing this."
 She suggested that the scam's organiser may place advertisements in backpackers' lodges to recruit students.
 The scammers have also claimed to be Greek, Argentinian, and French.

 Canada

 In 2004, a group of Russians said to have been selling mass-produced paintings as their own work, for hundreds of dollars each, were deported from Canada for working in violation of their visas.
 The scam recurred in 2009 in Calgary and in Warman, Saskatchewan.
-Eight people claiming to be students from Russia, Germany, and France were arrested, and 100 paintings were seized by the Royal Canadian Mounted Police and Border Services.
+Eight people claiming to be students from Israel, Russia, Germany, and France were arrested, and 100 paintings were seized by the Royal Canadian Mounted Police and Border Services.